 Apart from your pre-requisites and DAT Score, most dental schools require letters of recommendation, a written personal statement or essay, and if selected, an in-person interview.
 Most Dental schools highly encourage applicants to have shadowing experience.
 Here is some more information on Preparing for Dental School.

-The professional Association for Dental School is ADEA (American Dental Education Association).
+The professional association for dental schools is ADEA (American Dental Education Association).

 Most dental schools go through a centralized application called the AADSAS (Associated American Dental Schools Application Service).
 This application opens in June with the latest deadlines in February.